 When can I fit an internship experience in to my schedule?

 Where am I willing or able to intern?

 What are my income needs and transportation options?

 Once you have done some goal setting, you are ready to begin the search process.

 Start here!
 A great place to start is at the IWU Hart Career Center.
 Hundreds of internship opportunities are available to you through the Career Center's Internship Program.
 Our program is centralized, which means no matter what your area of study, the Hart Career Center can help you to find internship opportunities.
 We post all of the positions we hear about on our online database, Handshake.

 Are there other places to look for internships?

 You bet!
 Here are a few other search suggestions:

-- Schedule an appointment - Want more assistance?
-Call 556-3071 to schedule an appointment with Laurie Diekhoff, Assistant Director/Internship Coordinator at the Hart Career Center.
+Schedule an appointment - Want more assistance?
+Call 556-3071 to schedule an appointment with Brian Richardson, Assistant Director of Career Engagement/Internship Coordinator at the Hart Career Center.

 How do I prepare to apply?